-Lopez Island is a small community with big personality.
+Lopez Island is a small community with a big personality.
 Having perhaps the most rural feel of all the islands, it has been dubbed “Slo-pez.”
 Expect a friendly wave and a smile from every passing motorist and cyclist.
-With miles of shoreline, there is an adventure around every corner.
+And, with miles of shoreline, there is an adventure around every corner.

 Scandinavian farmers settled on the island in the 1850s and farming remains part of the local culture.
-Lopez Island is also rich with artists, musicians and fisherman.
-Every Saturday, a farmers market is held in the community center, putting the bountiful food, art and wares grown and created locally on display.
+Lopez Island is also rich with artists, musicians and fishers.
+Every Saturday, a farmer’s market is held in the community center, putting the bountiful food, art and wares grown and created locally on display.